mathause/cmip_warming_levels/README.md

 ...
 ```

+## Disclaimer

+This data archive is created and maintained in an voluntary effort by its creators.
+The data are provided without warranty of any kind.
+Please note that the ownership of all files in the CMIP6ng archive remains with the original providers!
+That means you should still acknowledge the CMIP6 data providers.
+This work is published under a [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) licenses by the authors.
+If you use the this archive please cite [10.5281/zenodo.3591806](https://doi.org/10.5281/zenodo.3591806).

 ## Notes
  * **Warming levels**: 1.5 °C, 2.0 °C, 3.0 °C, and 4.0 °C global-mean annual-mean warming with respect to 1850 to 1900.
 Let me know if you require an additional warming level
  * For low warming levels and some models the period does already start in the `historical` simulation, for example: